LZappy87/toids_remove/README.md

 ## CHANGELOG
 ### v 1.5 (21/02/2022):
 - Added Greynoise API to reputation mode;
+- Added tabled results at the end of the script;
 - Removed unnecessary script header informations.

 ### v 1.4 (21/02/2022):